karlaugustnybo/Digital-Garden/guides/SITE_GUIDE.md

 ### Common Issues

 **Links not working?**
-- Run `pnpm run generate-links` to rebuild link database
+- Run `bun run generate-links` to rebuild link database
 - Check if target content is marked as draft
 - Verify spelling and aliases in link targets

 **Missing topics?**
-- Run `pnpm run generate-topics` to rebuild topic list
+- Run `bun run generate-topics` to rebuild topic list
 - Check frontmatter for proper topic array syntax
 - Ensure topics are strings, not objects